 Advert

-The 18-year-old has opened up about many of her viewers being much older than her in a new video.
+The 18-year-old has now opened up to ABC News about many of her viewers being much older than her in a new video.

 "It's lonely people.
-I don't care who they are, but I care for them as an individual, and I just want to make them more happy," she said.
+I don't care who they are, but I care for them as an individual, and I just want to make them more happy," she added.

 "If that's what they want!
-If they want me to be mean to them, I don't care, I'll be mean."
+If they want me to be mean to them, I don't care."

 On the fact that her OnlyFans has no nudity, she replied: "Not yet, at least!
 I'm not shutting that door because I'm very comfortable with who I am, but nothing yet, I only just started."